why Banco Bradesco S.A. [BBD] is a Good Choice for Investors After New Price Target of $5.05

 To listen to the event live or access a replay of the call – visit https://www.investornetwork.com/event/presentation/78189.

+Banco Bradesco S.A. stock has also gained 3.87% of its value over the past 7 days.
+However, BBD stock has inclined by 11.76% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 1.43% and gained 18.16% year-on date.

-Compared to the average trading volume of 39.59M shares, BBD reached a trading volume of 39602536 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for BBD stock reached $36.13 billion, with 9.69 billion shares outstanding and 6.91 billion shares in the current float.
+Compared to the average trading volume of 39.64M shares, BBD reached a trading volume of 36619411 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BBD shares is $5.05 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BBD stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.